Delta 8 THC in Rhode Island: Is It Legal & Where to Buy in 2025?

 Unfortunately, this regulation positions delta 8 THC as a Schedule I substance, which implies it has no medicinal potential and that it will be illegal to possess any amount of it.

-Delta 9 THC, on the other hand, is legal in the state of Rhode Island, only for medicinal users.
-They will be allowed to grow up to twelve plants in their residence without being visible to the public.
+Delta 9 THC, on the other hand, is legal under Rhode Island state laws, both medicinal and recreational cannabis.
+They are allowed to possess up to an ounce of marijuana and grow up to six plants in their residence without being visible to the public.
+Of note, only persons age twenty-one and older are allowed to purchase marijuana sativa and indica products for adult use.

 In addition, the use and possession of small amounts of marijuana are decriminalized in this state.
 There are no prison sentences for anyone who isn’t suspected of distributing the substance.